4305 N Garfield St # 221 Midland, TX 79705

 Receiving Dentures in Midland, TX

 Next, Dr. Courter takes digital impressions of your gums and any natural remaining teeth to make sure the dentures fit properly.
-Depending on the type of denture our patient needs, our dentist may need to remove pre-existing teeth or modify existing teeth for optimal fit.
+Depending on the type of denture our patient needs, he may need to remove pre-existing teeth or modify existing teeth.

 Then, he will send the impressions to our local dental lab.
-There the trained technician will build the denture prosthetic according to our specifications.
+There the trained technician will build the prosthetic according to our specifications.
 They will then send the new dentures to us once they are ready.
-At your final appointment, Dr. Courter will fit the dentures to your mouth and make any modifications necessary for a comfortable fit before you leave.
+At your final appointment, Dr. Courter will fit the prosthetic to your mouth and make any modifications necessary.

-We will also provide instructions on how to care for your new dentures and schedule follow-up appointments to monitor your mouth and condition of the dentures.
+He will ensure a comfortable fit before you leave our dental office.
+We will also provide instructions on how to care for your new dentures and schedule follow-up appointments to monitor your mouth.

 Traditional Dentures

 Traditional dentures are removable replacements for your entire upper or lower arch of teeth.
 They consist of a combination of acrylic and metal, and fit comfortably on your gums.
-Traditional dentures are typically the least expensive option for tooth replacement, but they can sometimes feel awkward and require some adjustment period.
+Traditional dentures are typically the least expensive option for tooth replacement.
+However, they can sometimes feel awkward and require some adjustment period.

 With the developments in dental technology, they’re more effective and look and feel more natural in your mouth.
 But traditional dentures still carry extra maintenance.
 You have to take them out at night to give your gums time to rest, or they can irritate your gums.
 Especially if you use adhesive, you must thoroughly clean them every night.

-Your jawbone continues to deteriorate when you have traditional dentures because they don’t replace the tooth root.
-While they’re the cheapest solution upfront, it’s likely that you’ll need to replace or adjust your dentures more than once throughout your lifetime.
-The costs of this and adhesives add up as the years go by.
+Your jawbone continues to degrade when you have traditional dentures because they don’t replace the tooth root.
+While they’re the cheapest solution upfront, it’s likely that you’ll need to replace or adjust them more than once.
+The costs of this and adhesives adds-up as the years go by.

 Partial Dentures